Not just on Mondays, but every day of the week!

 Last but not least, one of the most important qualities employers look for in their temporary workers is RELIABILITY – a solid track record of coming to work every day – on time, ready to work.
-We often experience an employer setting higher standards of attendance for their temporary workers, than is set for their core employees.
-There is often less time to get a project done.
+We often see employers setting higher standards of attendance for their temporary workers compared to their core employees.

 In most cases yes.
-First of all, there are far more temporary jobs than there are traditional jobs, but also the selection processes and hiring standards employers use for bringing on a temporary employee are often not nearly as strenuous as the hiring process for more permanent roles.
+First of all, there are far more temporary jobs than there are traditional jobs, but also the selection processes and hiring standards employers use for onboarding a temporary employee are often less strenuous when compared to the hiring process you would have to go thru to be hired for a more permanent role.
+One of the reasons why employers use temporary employees is that they can be onboarded quickly.

 A temporary job is just that – temporary.
 Legally it can start and end without notice.

 Contract assignments, on the other hand, typically involve a contract between the employer and the employee (or their representative) stating the terms and conditions that get applied to the employee and employer – i.e. the length of the assignment, work content, results expected, etc.